Big creditors China, Japan press U.S. to resolve debt row

 The yen has been rising this month as investors shed risk and seek the perceived safe haven of the Japanese currency.
 The dollar slipped on Tuesday to a two-month low of 96.55 yen.

-(Additional reporting by Yuko Yoshikawa, Richard Cowan, Mark Felsenthal, Aaron Sheldrick and Kiyoshi Takenaka; Writing by William Mallard; Editing by John Mair and Chizu Nomiyama)
+(Additional reporting by Yuko Yoshikawa, Richard Cowan, Mark Felsenthal, Aaron Sheldrick and Kiyoshi Takenaka; Writing by William Mallard; Editing by John Mair)